Solar power clouds Australia's $10 billion sale of 'poles and wires'

 STILL ATTRACTIVE

-Cheung Kong Infrastructure Holdings Ltd (CKI) and Power Assets Holdings Ltd, both investment arms of Hong Kong billionaire Li Ka-shing, State Grid of China Corp and various pension and sovereign funds are likely to be attracted, analysts said.
+Cheung Kong Infrastructure Holdings Ltd (1038.HK) (CKI) and Power Assets Holdings Ltd (0006.HK), both investment arms of Hong Kong billionaire Li Ka-shing, State Grid of China Corp STGRD.UL and various pension and sovereign funds are likely to be attracted, analysts said.

 CKI declined comment, while Power Assets did not reply to e-mails seeking response.
 State Grid of China was not available for comment.

-"It's a different environment than what it was in the past, with new technology and more electricity being produced by solar and other renewable sources," said Anoop Chaudhry, head of Asia-Pacific power and utilities at Barclays.
+"It's a different environment than what it was in the past, with new technology and more electricity being produced by solar and other renewable sources," said Anoop Chaudhry, head of Asia-Pacific power and utilities at Barclays (BARC.L).

 "Some of that hasn't played out, so it's hard to get a grasp on what the full impact might be.
 As a result, there is additional risk that may come into play which needs to be factored in while valuing these businesses," Chaudhry said.